 - Headlamp with spare batteries (or backup device).

 - Whistle or sound-making device (sternum strap whistles are okay).

 Again, these items are NOT needed for the course, but gear management is a big part of the course so it is recommended that you bring them if you do have a kit started.

 Okay… Let’s Do This!

-Here is the pricing and other information you’ll probably want to know.
+What follows below is the pricing and other information you’ll probably want or need to know.